Remarkable Rocks, Kangaroo Island, South Australia. © South Australian Tourism Commission

 Walk among rare sea lions

 The Seal Bay Conservation Park on Kangaroo Island's south coast is the only place in the world where you can walk among endangered Australian sea lions.
-You can walk along a 900 metre (2950 foot) wooden boardwalk on a Boardwalk Tour and see the animals on the sand and in the surf, or you can take a guided 45 minute Seal Bay Experience tour onto the beach itself.
-There is also a two hour Twilight Beach Tour.
-As well as being longer, this tour has fewer people.
+You can walk along a 900-metre (2950-foot) wooden boardwalk on a Boardwalk Tour and see the animals on the sand and in the surf, or you can take a guided 45-minute Seal Bay Experience tour onto the beach itself.
 If you feel like taking to the water yourself, the safest swimming spots are off the north coast.
 Emu Bay, near Kingscote, is one of the most popular thanks to its clear waters and long shoreline.
 Stokes Bay offers a good camping spot and a sea pool enclosed by rocks.

 Kangaroo Island is a gourmet destination known in particular for its freshly caught seafood, cheeses and wines.
 Drink craft beer at the Kangaroo Island Brewery, or sip within the cellar doors of the island’s wineries, including Dudley Wines, near Penneshaw, and Bay of Shoals Wines, near Kingscote.
 Kangaroo Island Spirits makes small batch, handcrafted Australian gin, vodka and liqueurs that you can taste at a rustic cellar door.
-For exquisite sheep’s cheese, head to Island Pure Sheep Dairy, which makes sheep cheese, and for local eucalyptus products, try Emu Ridge Eucalyptus Oil Distillery.
-The Kangaroo Island ART FEASTivle showcases local art and food across the island in September and October.
+For local eucalyptus products, try Emu Ridge Eucalyptus Oil Distillery.

-Eat a lunch of local seasonally available oysters, abalone, and King George whiting at the Oyster Farm Shop, in American River.
+Kangaroo Island is overflowing with fresh produce.
+Pick up a breakfast of lavender scones at Emu Bay Lavender, then stop at Clifford's Honey for a souvenir of delectable local honey.
+Eat a lunch of seasonally available oysters, abalone, and King George whiting at the Oyster Farm Shop, in American River.
 Dine on local produce under a giant fig tree in a pop-up summer eatery called the Enchanted Fig Tree, near Stokes Bay.
-Or try a meal of freshwater marron – a native Australian freshwater crayfish – at the Marron Café in the middle of the island.
 Another seafood hotspot is Kangaroo Island Fresh Seafoods and Takeaway at Kingscote.
 There are also farmers markets featuring local produce at Penneshaw, on the first Sunday of every month, and Kingscote, on the second and fourth Sunday of every month.